felixwatts/victron_ble/README.md

 Read data from Victron devices over Bluetooth Low Energy.

-Some Victron devices use the _BLE advertising data_ protocol to broadcast some aspects of their sate on a regular basis.
+Some Victron devices use the _BLE advertising data_ protocol to broadcast some aspects of their state on a regular basis.
 This crate enables you to easily decrypt and parse the broadcast data into usable form.

 See the provided example for how to use.